Mathématique: Chapter 6

 “What did I just say?”
 Rush snarled at him.

-“All right,” Young said, holding up both hands.
+“All right.”
+Young held up both hands.
 “All right.”

-Rush was backed against the opposite counter, the fingers of one hand curling about a metal drawer handle, his gaze fixed on a point on the floor, his breathing too fast for a guy making crepes on a Saturday morning.
+Rush backed himself against the opposite counter, his fingers curled around a metal drawer handle, his gaze fixed on a point on the floor, his breathing too fast for a guy making crepes on a Saturday morning.

-What the hell had he been thinking?
-He supposed he hadn’t been thinking.
+What the hell had Young been thinking?
+He hadn’t been thinking.

-“I get it,” Young said, feeling like he actually did not get it, even a little bit.
-“It’s probably really distracting—with needing to focus on the math.”
+“I get it,” he said, not getting it, even a little bit.
+“It’s gotta be one hell of a distraction, when you’re trying to focus on doing math.”

 Popular posts from this blog